How Much Does Renters Insurance Cost?

 • How do I file a claim?
 Some companies allow policyholders to file a claim only through a mobile app; others staff a call center or encourage policyholders to contact their agent directly.

 • Can I take my policy with me if I move?
 For renters who move annually, this is a key question.
-The answer is usually yes, but you’ll want the details on how to move the policy and what costs might be associated.
+The answer is usually yes, but renters may want more details on how to move their policy and what costs might be associated.

 FAQs